inside.ewu.edu

 MUSC 100.
 INTRODUCTION TO PIANO AND MUSIC THEORY.
 3 Credits.

-This course includes basic musical skills, including notation, scales, key signatures, chords, intervals and keyboard experience.
+Includes basic musical skills, including notation, scales, key signatures, chords, intervals, and keyboard experience.
+Open to majors and non-majors.

 MUSC 101.
 MUSIC THEORY I. 3 Credits.